Leveling up SAMR and driving student engagement with Book Creator.

-Using book creator to preview our vocabulary for the week, to@add non linguistic representations, and out the definition in our own words! @nellieteacher @TerayeLaw @dr_yoli @astclairb @LVESCHOOL #ncsst4t pic.twitter.com/nxfELGbwhp— Mrs Carter's Class (@Carterslilbirds) March 14, 2022
+Using book creator to preview our vocabulary for the week, [email protected] non linguistic representations, and out the definition in our own words! @nellieteacher @TerayeLaw @dr_yoli @astclairb @LVESCHOOL #ncsst4t pic.twitter.com/nxfELGbwhp— Mrs Carter's Class (@Carterslilbirds) March 14, 2022

 These @FairviewFves 1st graders had so much fun writing in @BookCreatorApp for the first time!
 I’m ready to show some great books about Our Favorite Animals on this @LearnPromethean panel! 😉 #ncssbethebest @Jchilds05 #ncsst4t pic.twitter.com/zAvrUaRNAU— S. Teraye Law (@TerayeLaw) March 31, 2022

 Guess what…all our NCSS media specialist are Book Creator Certified [email protected] #ncssbethebest @KC_Hutch did that! pic.twitter.com/2MxPRiIDN3— Dr. Jennifer Williams (@writeright_now) August 20, 2021

 Ms. Taylor’s class @VMMS_Generals was working hard to create a travel brochure for Germany, the United Kingdom, or Russia using @BookCreatorApp.
 I can’t wait to see their different brochures. #ncssbethebest #ncsst4t pic.twitter.com/PQFiYlTZf5— Chantal Hendrix Ed.S. (@TechSavvyC) September 21, 2021